Verb Nuances in Spanish Translation

 The present participle exists both in English and Spanish.
 In Spanish it is known as the ‘el gerundio´.
-In English, it is the verb form that ends with an '-ing´, and in Spanish it is the verb form that ends in an ‘-ando´ or ‘-endo´.
-For example, hablando/speaking, bebiendo/ drinking, viviendo/living, etc. In both languages, the gerund is used to form the progressive or continuous tenses.
+In English, it is the verb form that ends with an ‘-ing´, and in Spanish, it is the verb form that ends in an ‘-ando´ or ‘-endo´.
+For example, hablando/speaking, bebiendo/ drinking, viviendo/living, etc. In both languages, the gerund is used to form progressive or continuous tenses.
 However, the form is used more frequently in English than in Spanish.
-The ways in which they are used in the two languages are also markedly different.
+How they are used in the two languages are also markedly different.

 Firstly, unlike Spanish, English uses it to indicate the progressive tense.
 So, the Spanish translation of the English ‘What are you eating?´ could be ‘que estás comiendo´, but would read best as ‘qué comes´.
 Secondly, unlike Spanish, English can use it as an adjective.
 For example, while ‘interesting idea´ is valid in English, it has to be translated into Spanish as ‘idea interesante´.
 The English present participle can be used as a substitute for the Spanish infinitive.
 Hence ‘le gusta comer´ can be translated as ‘he likes eating´.

 The other aspect observed in the English language is that the present progressive tense or the ‘-ing´ form can be used to indicate a future event, for example, ‘We are leaving tomorrow´.
 But that would be a grave mistake in Spanish.
 Spanish uses either the simple present tense or the future tense.
 In most cases, using the present participle or the ‘el gerundio´ in Spanish is not grammatically incorrect, but it hampers the natural flow of the language and sounds foreign.
 Hence, the Spanish translator should take pains to avoid its use in Spanish translation.